ItWozNotMe/itwoznotme.github.io/_posts/2022-05-26-Pickle-Rick.md

 Using "sudo su" results in root access, this can be confirmed using the "whoami" command.
 The third flag can be found within /root.

-This was a fairly easiy ctf, with the foothold into the machine being gained through CWE-312, allowing for access into /portal.php, where a vulnerable input box resulted in a reverse shell, and the lack of permissons resulted in an privilege escalation.
+This was a fairly easy ctf, with the foothold into the machine being gained through CWE-312, allowing for access into /portal.php, where a vulnerable input box resulted in a reverse shell, and the lack of permissions resulted in a privilege escalation.